Brisbane landscapers – Frequently Asked Questions

 Q. What size rainwater tank do I need?

-→ Consideration should be given to your watering requirements, location of rainwater tank remembering to check council requirements, and catchment area.
+→ Consideration should be given to your watering requirements, location of rainwater tank (remembering to check council requirements), and catchment area.
 1mm of rainfall will produce 1 litre of water per square metre of catchment.
 Dual water (tank & mains) may also be a consideration.

 Q. Should I pave or concrete?

 → While concrete certainly has its benefits, pavers give a more aesthetic finish to a landscape area.
 Pavers area available in range of colours, texture, styles and sizes.
 Larger format, 400mm and 500mm pavers have become increasingly popular with modern and contemporary landscape designs.
 Pavers are also commonly used for garden borders and edges for their straight line finish which is widely desired in modern landscape construction.
+See our Gardens and Pavers page for ideas

 Q. Why choose Instant Greenscene Landscaping and Irrigation to complete my works?